-Documentation that supports provider billing is reviewed, such as service authorizations and provider monitoring logs.
-Verification of correct names, and the in and out times, etc., are also reviewed.
+Documentation that support provider billing are reviewed such as service authorizations and provider monitoring logs.
+Verification of correct names, and the in and out times, etc. are also reviewed.
 Background screening is reviewed as part of MMAC's audit.
-HCBS providers are required to do criminal background checks on employees, as some employees are required to be registered with DHSS, Family Care Safety Registry (FCSR), and some providers use this registry to perform checks.
+Some provider types are required to do criminal background checks on employees; as some employees are required to be registered with DHSS, Family Care Safety Registry (FCSR); some providers use this registry to perform checks.
+This varies depending upon the HCBS provider type, and other provider types, as well.
 MMAC ensures employees are properly registered or have properly disclosed, and that initial and periodic screenings are performed and Good Cause Waivers (GCW) are applied for and received as necessary.
 As necessary, employees can request a GCW from DHSS' Division of Regulation and Licensure (DRL).
-State Statutes require regulated health care employers to obtain background screenings prior to hiring an employee, to include the FCSR.
+State Statutes require regulated health care employers obtain background screenings prior to hiring an employee; to include the FCSR.
 Individuals with certain type of criminal history findings identified in their background screening cannot be hired.
 Individuals who have been determined to have abused or neglected a resident, patient, client, or consumer; misappropriated funds or property belonging to a resident, patient, client, or consumer; falsified documentation verifying delivery of services to an in-home services client or consumer; or who have been found guilty of a Class A and B felony e.g., crimes against a person, robbery, child abuse, etc., are disqualified from being employed.